Terrax: Resurrection

-While he was killed by the Phoenix Force, Tyros was eventually resurrected at some point and was found by Drax the Destroyer when the later crash landed on an unnamed planet.
+While he was killed by the Phoenix Force, Tyros was eventually resurrected at some point and was found by Drax the Destroyer when the latter crash landed on an unnamed planet.
 The events that led to his resurrection are unknown even for Tyros, but he suspects that the Phoenix's energy that killed him also might have restored him back to life.
 He later acquired a Phoenix Egg, under unknown circumstances, and stored it on his warship.
 Thane eventually learned about this, and deceived his allies (the Champion, Starfox and Nebula) into helping him invade Terrax's warship to steal the egg.

 Terrax later lands in San Francisco, California, where he battles the Superior Spider-Man.
 During the battle, Terrax nearly kills Superior Spider-Man, until the Night Shift shows up and drops a device which Spider-Man uses to absorb some of his cosmic powers.
 Despite being slightly depowered, Terrax still proves to be a match for Spider-Man but is eventually defeated.

 Powers and abilities

 Tyros is an alien with a genetic mutation that gives him the limited psionic ability to manipulate rock and earth molecules.
 After being transformed by Galactus's Power Cosmic, he can perform near-limitless feats, such as moving asteroids, meteors, and even whole planets from space at high speeds, affect tectonic plates to cause earthquakes and create chasms, or levitate large landmasses miles into the air.
 Like all Heralds, Terrax has immense strength, stamina, durability, speed, agility, reflexes, and lifespan, as well as hypersonic flight, energy control, and sustained metabolism.
-He wielded a cosmic axe, which it had several powers of its own.
+He wielded a cosmic axe, which had several powers of its own.

 Other versions

 MC2

-A future version of Terrax appears in alternate universe the MC2 title, Fantastic Five.
+A future version of Terrax from Earth-982 appears in the MC2 title Fantastic Five.

 Terrax the Truly Enlightened

-In "Earth-TRN267," Terrax was also a herald of Galaktus and called himself "Terrax the Truly Enlightened".
-When this Earth started to collide with Earth-616 due to an Incursion, the Illuminati traveled to that reality to see if they could save the people there before destroying the world.
-They found that Terrax had already guided Galaktus of that universe to destroy it to save his universe.
-Terrax demanded the Illuminati retreat to their home reality, but they refused, and Terrax attacked them.
-Terrax was eventually defeated and captured but not in time to stop Galactus, who consumed the Earth-TRN267, averting in the process the Earth-616's destruction.

-Terrax was taken to Earth-616 and was imprisoned in the Necropolis of Wakanda in a cell next to Black Swan's, where she later suggested that he would soon have an interest in teaming up with her.
-Terrax joins the New Cabal to destroy Earths that are colliding with Earth-616.
+An alternate universe version of Terrax from an unidentified universe appears in New Avengers (vol. 3).